LKirst/lie-esl/_pages/LK_Checklist_ThesisStatement_B1.md

 Punctuation: Remember that indirect questions embedded in declarative sentences take a full stop, **not a question mark**.

+Please pay attention to the spelling in the examples above: *raise* is not the same as *arise*.
+{: .notice--warning}

 Examples:

 - Task: Write a comment on whether sugary drinks should have warning labels and